 Katie heads up research and innovation at the Nal’ibali campaign.
 Before joining the team, she spent three years supporting and learning from education champions as a portfolio manager at the DG Murray Trust.
 She’s also worked at the South African Education Project (SAEP); co-authored two ‘economics for dummies’ books; and represented South Africa at the Ultimate Frisbee world championships.
 A Marshall Scholar, she has a BA in Journalism (University of Massachusetts Amherst), an MA in Global Political Economy (University of Sussex), and an MSc in Social Anthropology (London School of Economics).

-Luleka grew up in Alice, Western Cape.
-She has been an avid reader all her life, and believes that reading for enjoyment helps people to get new information and explore worlds outside our own.
-Not only is she an important part of the Nal'ibali team - but she's also currently studying to be a social worker.
+Luleka grew up in Alice, in the Eastern Cape.
+She has been an avid reader all her life, and believes that reading for enjoyment helps people to get new information and explore worlds outside their own.
+Not only is she an important part of the Nal'ibali team - she's also currently studying part time to be a social worker.